Therapy is personal—there’s no one-size-fits-all. It’s all about finding what works best for you.

 • A typical session lasts from 50-53 minutes.

-Crisis & Emergencies
+Crisis & Emergency

 • National Suicide Prevention Lifeline (USA): 988